Pylons/pyramid/docs/narr/security.rst

 .. code-block:: python
     :linenos:

-    from pyramid.security import Allow
+    from pyramid.authorization import Allow
-    from pyramid.security import DENY_ALL
+    from pyramid.authorization import DENY_ALL

     __acl__ = [ (Allow, 'fred', 'view'), DENY_ALL ]

-Under the hood, the :data:`pyramid.security.DENY_ALL` ACE equals the
+Under the hood, the :data:`pyramid.authorization.DENY_ALL` ACE equals the
 following:

 .. code-block:: python
     :linenos:

-    from pyramid.security import ALL_PERMISSIONS
+    from pyramid.authorization import ALL_PERMISSIONS
     __acl__ = [ (Deny, Everyone, ALL_PERMISSIONS) ]

 .. index::